 The Ceresco Research Workshop in the Humanities and Human Sciences is a faculty forum for sharing and discussing written work-in-progress — typically pre-circulated but unpublished research articles, book chapters, and other essays of about 15 to 50 double-spaced manuscript pages — in a roundtable session lasting 1 1/4 hours.
 It is open to all faculty members who are willing to read the paper ahead of time and participate in the conversation.
 The purpose is to help Ripon’s outstanding teacher-scholars bring research projects to completion and to provide a seminar-like setting for the interdisciplinary exchange of ideas.

-All workshops will be held at 4:15pm in Bartlett Hall, Room 205.
+Unless otherwise noted, all workshops will be held at 4:15pm in Bartlett Hall, Room 205.
 Each paper will be available approximately 10 days before the related session.
 E-mail Brian Bockelman for a copy.

 Thursday, September 7